Shanghai-Lunara/db-crud-generator/README.md

 # db-crud-generator
-The tool which was used to auto generating crud codes with the go struct
+This is a tool which was used to auto generating crud codes with the go struct

 ## Model struct definition